 I remove the lettuce, radish and spring onions from the cold water, and pat them dry with a tea towel.
 No fancy salad spinners here.

-‘Place in colourful sections on a plate, sprinkle with a garnish of mustard and cress and serve with a jug of SALAD CREAM.’
+‘Place in colourful sections on a plate, sprinkle with bits of mustard and cress and serve with a jug of SALAD CREAM.’

 What a fuss for something which today would be chopped, tossed and served in bowl!